Roys Peak Wanaka

 BSc (Jt Hons, Geography/Geology), Dip (Rec Management)

 Inger PerkinsInger has always been captivated by the landscape and great outdoors of New Zealand and left a career in recreation and golf management in the UK to explore most corners of NZ and to volunteer with DOC in three areas in 2003.
 This led to an offer of employment, and she has worked for DOC on the West Coast for 11 years.
 Her role encompassed permissions, consents, and community relations, including advocacy, awareness and occasional access issues.
-Inger is also the manager of the West Coast Penguin Trust, a community conservation trust working to conserve penguins, seabirds and the coastal environment in this region.
+Inger is also the manager of the West Coast Penguin Trust, a community conservation trust working to conserve penguins, seabirds and the coastal environment in this region, and manager of the South Island Kōkako Charitable Trust, which is working to confirm that the South Island kōkako is extant so that it can be conserved appropriately.

-Through both roles, she has worked with the various Councils, iwi, landowners, managers and developers to advocate for and negotiate conservation outcomes across the Coast.
+Through these roles, she has worked with various Councils, iwi, landowners, managers and developers to advocate for and negotiate conservation outcomes.
 Inger loves to be outdoors, whether gardening, walking, cycling or kayaking.
 She’s also a keen landscape and nature photographer.

 inger.perkins@herengaanuku.govt.nz